-In order to make this crispy sushi rice, all you need to do is cook your rice first.
+First, cook your rice.
 I cooked it on the stovetop, if you have a rice cooker, feel free to use that if you’d like.
 Once it’s cooked, let it cool in the pot and then add the rice vinegar and fluff with a fork.

 Heat up a non stick skillet, add some oil to the pan and then carefully add the sushi pizza.
 Cook until browned and crispy in spots (about 4 to 6 minutes) and then flip using a spatula and crisp the other side.